Seneca-Scholars/SS-Status-C6/status.md

+#7/16/25
+During the morning from 9-10am, I learned about how we can remove event listeners using removeEventListener().
+I also learned about other event handlers such as event handler properties like onclick, and inline event handlers contained within html attributes.
+However, I also found out about why one should probably avoid using these other event handlers.
+Lasty, I started learning about event objects and how they are automatically passed to event handlers to provide extra features and information.
+I also began learning about the target property of event objects and how they can be used to access the element the event occured on.

 #7/15/25
 After lunch, I was able to finish the JavaScript and HTML portions of my higher or lower game.
 Although, I am considering adding a counter to track how many times a user guessed crrectly.
 In the future I plan to style my project with CSS.
 Within my project, I used switch cases, objects, functions, event handlers, and JavaScript functions for updating HTML tags.